 At the July 2016 AU summit in Kigali, AU Commission (AUC) Chairperson Nkosazana Dlamini Zuma awarded honorary prizes to Rwanda, Algeria, South Africa and Tunisia in recognition of their outstanding efforts in the promotion of women’s rights and gender equality.
 This was based on the new African Gender Scorecards for measuring the progress and achievements of AU member states on gender equality in various categories.

 These awards were among a number of efforts to amplify women’s rights in 2016.
 Although the issue of promoting human rights more generally was placed on the back burner, the AU did adopt a new protocol on human rights for older persons and developed a new partnership with a network of human rights institutions.
 It also held consultations and conducted training on human rights, and has mandated the establishment of a new human rights institution in member states.
-A new human rights action plan is also expected to be tabled at the 28th AU summit in Addis Ababa in January this year.
+A new human rights action plan is also expected to be tabled at the 28th AU summit in Addis Ababa in January 2017.

 Experience has shown, however, that directives to protect human rights are extremely difficult to enforce.
 Leaders in many countries resent the AUC’s initiatives in this regard and refuse to cooperate with human rights observers.